-"Re-Adjustment & Americanization Following the First World War," chapter to be included in Proceedings of the War and Nation Building in the 20th Century Conference edited by Marlene San Miguel Groner (2007).
+"Re-Adjustment & Americanization Following the First World War" in Proceedings of the War and Nation Building in the 20th Century Conference edited by Marlene San Miguel Groner (2007).

 "A Plea for the Highlands of Scotland: university reform in the early 20th century," chapter 9 in David Seth Preston (ed.), The Idea of Education, part of the At the Interface/Probing the Boundaries series (Rodopi: Amsterdam and New York, 2004), 141-158.